siraat-ai-academy/ironwall-az500-labs/🧪 04-alerts-monitor/Eks2_The_Curator_of_Clarity.md

 ## ✨ Who I Am 🌍
 I am **Muhammad Naveed Ishaque**, known quietly in my own writings as **Eks2** — the inner whisper of curiosity that never stops asking *“Why?”*

-- 🌍 Based in Spain with my family (soon relocating to Copenhagen, Denmark).
 - 📖 A lifelong learner, driven not by titles or salaries, but by the thirst to **understand and simplify**.
 - ✍️ A content creator who transforms cloud, AI, and security concepts into **human-centered stories**.